davidmalcolm/texi2rst/output/_build/html/_sources/specifying-attributes-of-variables.txt

 mode (``mode``)
   ``mode`` variable attribute
-  This attribute specifies the data type for the declarationwhichever type corresponds to the mode ``mode``.
+  This attribute specifies the data type for the declaration-whichever type corresponds to the mode ``mode``.
 This in effect lets you request an integer or floating-point type according to its width.